KrakenEU/SeDebugPrivilege-Abuse/Readme.md

 The tool leverages SeDebugPrivilege to:
 - Enable SeDebugPrivilege: The tool enables SeDebugPrivilege for the current process using the Windows API.
-- Open a Target Process: It opens a handle to a target process running as SYSTEM (e.g., lsass.exe or services.exe).
+- Open a Target Process: It opens a handle to a target process running as SYSTEM (e.g., explorer.exe or services.exe).
 - Manipulate the Target Process: Once a handle to the target process is obtained, the tool injects the loaded shellcode and Creates a Remote Thread using the VirtualAllocEx injection technique.

 #### Usage